kubernetes-sigs/gateway-api/site-src/v1alpha2/guides/tcp.md

+!!! info "Experimental Channel"

+    The `TCPRoute` resource described below is currently only included in the "Experimental" channel of Gateway API.
+For more information on release channels, refer to the [related documentation](https://gateway-api.sigs.k8s.io/concepts/versioning).

 Gateway API is designed to work with multiple protocols and [TCPRoute][tcproute] is one such route which allows for managing [TCP][tcp] traffic.